dahlbyk/posh-git/README.md

 Type `git fe` and then press <kbd>tab</kbd>.
 If posh-git has been imported, that command should tab complete to `git fetch`.

+If you want posh-git to detect your own aliases for git, then you *must* have set the alias *before* importing posh-git.
+So if you have `Set-Alias g git` then ensure it is executed before `Import-Module posh-git`, and `g checkout` will complete as if you'd typed `git`.

 ## Git status summary information

 The Git status summary information provides a wealth of "Git status" information at a glance, all the time in your